sfg-taxonpages/hoppers/pages/home.md

 ---
-title: TaxonPages: World Auchenorrhyncha Database
+title: "TaxonPages: World Auchenorrhyncha Database"
-lead: Taxa from your imagination to the web
+lead: "Taxa from your imagination to the web"
-project: Your project
+project: "Your project"
 ---

 # {{frontmatter.title}}